-4. Financial Implications
+3. Financial Implications

-- 4.1 The forecast outturn for Adult Social Services is set out within the paper and appendices. - 4.2 As part of the 2017/18 budget planning process, the committee proposed a robust budget plan for the service, which was agreed by County Council.
+- 3.1 The forecast outturn for Adult Social Services is set out within the paper and appendices. - 3.2 As part of the 2017/18 budget planning process, the committee proposed a robust budget plan for the service, which has now been agreed by County Council.
 This included the reprofiling of savings across the following four years and additional investment to enable effective management of the recurrent overspend.
 Within this investment £4.197m is from one-off funding.
 This means the service will need to deliver savings in 2017-18 above the 2017/18 headline amount in order to reduce spending to a level that will ensure that this is addressed by April 2018.
 These savings will continue to be pursued from areas previously agreed and, wherever possible, further efficiencies.

-5. Issues, risks and innovation
+4. Issues, risks and innovation